Azure/azure-sdk-for-java/sdk/cognitiveservices/ms-azure-cs-inkrecognizer/README.md

 # Azure Ink Recognizer client library for Java

 The Ink Recognizer Cognitive Service provides a cloud-based REST API to analyze and recognize digital ink content.
 Unlike services that use Optical Character Recognition (OCR), the API requires digital ink stroke data as input.
 Digital ink strokes are time-ordered series of 2D points (X,Y coordinates) that represent the motion of input tools such as digital pens or fingers.
 It then recognizes the shapes and handwritten content from the input and returns a JSON response containing all recognized entities.
+To know more about the service, please see [Product documentation][inkrecognizer_docs]

 With the Ink Recognizer SDK, you can easily connect to the Azure Ink Recognizer service and recognize handwritten content in your applications.
 Here are the features you can utilize: